ATL-WDI-Exercises/html-dom/html_practice_exercise.md

 #### Spend (at max) 3 minutes creating an empty directory, an html file, with a doctype and the 4 basic tags needed for on every html page.

-1. Create an empty directory and create your html file.
-(BONUS - create a CSS file and link it).
+1. Create an html file.
+(BONUS - create an external CSS stylesheet and link it).

 1. Include a `doctype` and the 4 pairs of tags that a *proper* html page *must* have.